New City Fellows

 Fellows are selected by our admissions committee on the basis of:

-• commitment to the Gospel and ongoing renewal of our city;
+• commitment to the gospel, the church, and the renewal of our cities;

 • spiritual maturity; and